No Bra: Characters

 Yuki is Masato's childhood friend, though unlike Masato, Yuki remembers and treasures the long-ago friendship and commonly refers to Masato as "Maa-kun" because Yuki remembers calling her childhood friend by that.
 Ever since Yuki and Masato parted ways in their childhood, Yuki has been growing out her hair; until Masato finally convinces her to cut it short, Yuki obliges because it represents a "memento of [their] meeting again".
-Yuki is also a trans female, and this combined with her naturally feminine features causes everybody except Masato to believe Yuki is a cisgender girl; Masato's attempts to convince people otherwise usually result in them belittling Masato and insulting him.
+Yuki is also a trans girl, and this combined with her naturally feminine features causes everybody except Masato to believe Yuki is cisgender; Masato's attempts to convince people otherwise usually result in them belittling Masato and insulting him.
 Therefore, Yuki is extremely popular with the rest of the boys in his class, although Yuki states the only person she loves is "Maa-kun".
-Her family incorrectly believes her to be a "crossdresser", yet in later chapters, it is implied and acknowledged by most characters and Yuki that she has "the heart of a girl and the body of a boy" with her being accepted as trans female rather than a cross-dresser.
+Her family incorrectly believes her to be a "crossdresser", yet in later chapters, it is implied and acknowledged by most characters and Yuki that she has "the heart of a girl and the body of a boy" with her being accepted as transgender rather than a cross-dresser.